Stochasticity helps to navigate rough landscapes: comparing gradient-descent-based algorithms in the phase retrieval problem: Introduction

+We note that the landscape of phase retrieval problem is somewhat different than the one of deep neural networks, that are highly overparametrized and present entire regions of solutions with zero training error and a good generalization.
+Consequences of this difference and thus relevance of the present work for learning with state-of-the art neural networks is left for future work.
+Instead the present work investigates the performance of gradient-based algorithms in an archetypal non-convex high-dimensional setting providing a benchmark to assess the role played by stochasticity in non-convex optimization problems in general.

-\item We apply dynamical mean-field theory (DMFT) from statistical physics to provide an analytic characterization of the full trajectory of the continuous limit of the GD, persistent-SGD and Langevin algorithms in the high-dimensional limit where the number of samples and dimension are both large, but their ratio $\alpha = O(1)$.
-We use the theoretical curve as a baseline to show that the observed behavior is not due to finite-size or finite-learning-rate effects.
+Our main contributions can be summarized as follows: \begin{itemize} \item We perform a series of numerical simulations in order to assess the generalization performance of the gradient descent, multi-pass stochastic gradient descent, its persistent-SGD version, and the Langevin algorithm as a function of the control parameters (mini-batch size, persistence time, temperature).
+Our experimental findings reveal that in the considered problem stochasticity is beneficial for generalization.
+We also shed light on the qualitative difference between the sources of noise in the algorithms. \item We investigate the role of the warm start and we find that gradient descent can be trapped very close to the signal, while perfect recovery can be reached starting from less informed initializations. \item We then apply dynamical mean-field theory (DMFT) from statistical physics to provide an analytic characterization of the full trajectory of the continuous limit of the GD, persistent-SGD and Langevin algorithms in the high-dimensional limit where the number of samples and dimension are both large, but their ratio $\alpha = \mathcal{O}(1)$, at times linear in the dimension.
+We use the theoretical curve as a baseline to show that the observed behavior is not due to finite-size or finite-learning-rate effects. \end{itemize}

-\item We assess the generalization performance of the considered algorithms as a function of the control parameters (mini-batch size, persistence time, temperature).
-We show that in the considered problem stochasticity is beneficial for generalization and we shed light on the qualitative difference between the sources of noise in the algorithms.

-\item We investigate the role of the warm start and we find that gradient descent can be trapped very close to the signal, while perfect recovery can be reached starting from less informed initializations.